Monday, October 31, 2022

 This is Halloween!

-Philadelphia, Pennsylvania goth/industrial band Carfax Abbey remade Birmingham, UK multi-instrumentalist Gerard McMahon's 1987 dark wave song that was prominently featured in the cult horror film "The Lost Boys."
+Philadelphia, Pennsylvania goth/industrial band Carfax Abbey remade Birmingham, UK multi-instrumentalist Gerard McMahon's 1987 dark wave song "Cry Little Sister," which was prominently featured in the cult horror film "The Lost Boys."

 It's fitting for a band named after the property purchased by Count Dracula in Bram Stoker's novel to cover a song from a movie about teenage vampires running amok in downtown Santa Clara.